demystifyfp/demystifyfp/content/fsharp/series/fstweet/transforming-async-result-to-webpart.md

 As mentioned earlier, we are going to implement the actual functionality of `CreateUser` and `SendSignupEmail` in the later blog posts.

-But that doesn't mean we need to wait till the end to see the final output in the browser.
+But that doesn't mean we need to wait until the end to see the final output in the browser.

 These two types are just functions!
 So, We can provide a fake implementation of them and exercise the functionality that we wrote!